nmfs-openscapes/2024-nmfs-champions/github-clinic/laura.md

 We can make an indented quote block with the `>` symbol, as in the example above.

+## Make a new header

+- and a bullet

 We can include an image with the same `[]()` pattern, by adding a preceding exclamation point: `![]()`.
 For example:

 ![](../horst-champions-trailhead.png)